Veterinary Communication with Clients: Breaking The Bad News When It Could Be Something Else—Penny Does Not Have Cancer

-I really didn’t know what to respond to my friend, except for words of support, so I asked further questions instead.
+I didn’t know how to respond to my friend, except for words of support, so I asked further questions instead.
 If it wasn’t the big “C” either time with Jasmine, maybe this isn’t?

 I knew it was grasping at straws, but maybe, if we can come up with another possibility, it will make it so.

-I asked about the lymph nodes and whether spleen was enlarged also.
+I asked about the lymph nodes and whether the spleen was also enlarged.

-Yes, all the lymph nodes were involved and spleen was enlarged on ultrasound.
+Yes, all the lymph nodes were involved, and the spleen was enlarged on ultrasound.
 However, Penny also showed positive for Lyme exposure, and she was started on doxycycline for that.
-They were waiting for C6 Lyme quantitative test and the cytology results to come back.
+They were waiting for the C6 Lyme quantitative test and the cytology results.

-Meanwhile, I dug out all the info I had about the latest and greatest lymphoma treatments.
+Meanwhile, I dug out all the info about the latest and greatest lymphoma treatments.

 Lymphoma or an infection?

-But perhaps it really is just some systemic infection?
-Given the signs, it was a long shot, but it was not impossible.
+But perhaps it is just some systemic infection?
+It was a long shot given the signs, but it was not impossible.

 Penny seemed to be doing a bit better on the antibiotics and was able to go home from the hospital.
 She was still weak and coughing badly.
 But she started eating.